michellemenachery/michellemenachery.github.io/README.md

 ### Health Diagnostic System
 Created a full-stack app for precise disease diagnosis (Pneumonia, Brain tumor, Breast Cancer, Malaria).
 Employed Deep Learning, ML models, CircleCI for CI/CD, and Docker for containerization.

+### Restaurant Analyzer System
+Developed a full-stack project to analyze restaurant reviews and provide insights for owners.
+Utilized NLP for rating assignment and conducted sentiment analysis.
+Analyzed data specifically for Pittsburgh and the US as a whole.
+Managed data in PostgreSQL and created a user-friendly interface for stakeholders.

+### Attendance Management System
+Developed an end-to-end Attendance Management System utilizing OpenCV, Django, Dlib, HTML, and CSS.
+This project aimed to streamline the manual process of employee attendance tracking through facial recognition technology.
+Implemented features include attendance reporting for trend analysis and leave tracking.
+Designed for seamless integration with various APIs and biometric devices to enhance organizational attendance management processes.

+### Cardiovascular Disease Decision Support System
+Developed a full-stack Cardiovascular Disease Decision Support System, including data extraction, PostgreSQL database management, and predictive modeling.
+Created a user-friendly interface, enabling personalized health recommendations for patients and physicians.